waymondo/hoardable/README.md

 ### Overview

 Once you include `Hoardable::Model` into a model, it will dynamically generate a "Version" subclass of that model.
-As we continue our example above, :
+As we continue our example above:

 ```
 $ irb